Adobe Creative Cloud: Criticism

 In May 2014 the service was interrupted for over a day due to a login outage leaving graphics professionals locked out of Creative Cloud.
 Adobe apologized for this global Creative Cloud failure.
 When initially asked whether customers would be compensated, the company's Customer Service responded: "We cannot offer compensation for the outage.
 I'm so sorry again for the frustration."
 Adobe later announced that it would review compensation on "a case by case basis".
-The outage was heavily criticized, as was Adobe's software as a service model in general.
+The outage was heavily criticized, as was Adobe's subscription-based licensing model in general.

-Online articles began offering examples of replacements of Adobe products, with competing products directly offering alternatives, and launching promotions for dissatisfied Adobe customers.
+Online articles began offering examples of replacements for Adobe products, with competing products directly offering alternatives, and launching promotions for dissatisfied Adobe customers.
 Adobe, however, claimed that Creative Cloud is its "highest customer satisfaction product in the creative space" and that even prior to Adobe's move to a pure subscription model, "more than 80 percent of customers who bought products from Adobe's Web site picked CC over CS."

-Although Creative Cloud was expected to curtail the piracy of Photoshop, which is one of the most pirated pieces of software, Creative Cloud was hacked and its applications made available via unauthorized means a day after it officially launched.
+Although Creative Cloud was expected to curtail the piracy of Photoshop, which is one of the most pirated pieces of software, Creative Cloud was hacked and its applications were made available via unauthorized means a day after it officially launched.
 Adobe claimed that the subscription payment plan would make its software more accessible to users who previously pirated it.

 On May 14, 2019, some Creative Cloud users received emails from Adobe stating that licenses to previous versions of Creative Cloud applications had been terminated and that users could face civil action from third parties if they did not update the software on their personal computers.
 A representative from Adobe confirmed the letter's authenticity.
 The situation prompted renewed criticism of Adobe's subscription-only business model.

+Adobe users who sign NDAs could be in trouble after Adobe updated its terms of service to force users to share their content with Adobe, a clause that will compromise any NDA.